Inflation from entropy

 FLRW solutions to entropic quantum gravity are naturally inflationary without additional terms or matter fields.
 Gravity emerges from the Von Neumann entropy of quantum operators, endowing the model with UV completion and robust theoretical motivation.
 Inflation in entropic quantum gravity does not involve any additional parameters apart from Newton's constant $G$.
-As we shall observe later in the letter, inflation can occur as both low and high-entropy solutions for the equations of motion.
+As we shall observe later in the paper, inflation can occur as both low and high-entropy solutions for the equations of motion.
 High entropy solutions correspond to a Hubble parameter (H) of $ \sqrt{0.12} M_{pl} \lsim H < \sqrt{1/6} M_{pl}$ and predict a tensor to scalar ratio $0.010 \lsim r \lsim 0.012 $ with the spectral index $0.962 \pm 0.002$ for CMB observables.
 Solutions exhibit a phantom behavior for $\sqrt{0.08} M_{pl} \lsim H \lsim 0.11 M_{pl}$.
 The slow roll parameter $\epsilon$ is small and negative in this regime.

-This letter is organized as follows: first, we discuss entropic quantum gravity and equations of motion for the FLRW-like Universe in the absence of matter fields.
+This paper is organized as follows: first, we discuss gravity from entropy and equations of motion for the FLRW-like Universe in the absence of matter fields.
 In the following sections, we solve the equations of motion, demonstrating that spacetime is inflationary.
 This is followed by a section on numerical solutions and the regime of phantom behavior.\\